Kaathal: The Core: Development

 In August 2022, Jeo Baby was rumoured to direct a film starring Mammootty and Jyothika in lead roles.
 However, he denied it as a rumour.
 In late-September, Baby confirmed that he would be directing Mammootty in a film produced by Mammootty Kampany, for which the pre-production works had already begun.
 Jyothika was yet to sign the film as the casting process was underway.
 On 18 October, the title of the film was announced and Jyothika's inclusion was confirmed, thereby marking her return to Malayalam cinema after a hiatus of 12 years, since Seetha Kalyanam (2009).
 Jeo said that it was the first time that he was working on a script that was not his own.
 But when he heard the story, he liked it and then approached Mammotty to play the lead role.
 While considering options for a leading lady to play the role of the wife, Mammootty suggested casting Jyothika.
 The writing team included Adarsh Sukumaran and Paulson Skaria.
 Jeo retained most of his technicians from his film The Great Indian Kitchen (2021) including cinematographer Salu K. Thomas, editor Francies Louis and music composer Mathews Pulickan.

 Filming

 Principal photography began on 20 October 2022 in Kochi with a customary pooja ceremony.
 Jyothika joined the sets on 27 October.
 Mammootty completed filming for his portions on 18 November while Jyothika's was completed on 20 November.
 Filming was wrapped up on 22 November 2022, in a span of 34 days.

 Post-production

 Post-production works began in late-January 2023.
 In March 2023, K. S. Chithra recorded a song composed by Mathews Pulickan.

 Release

+Theatrical

+The film was released theatrically on 23 November 2023.

+Home Media

-The Malayalam version of the film was released on 23 November 2023, while Hindi, Tamil, Telugu and Kannada languages released on 5 January 2024 in Amazon Prime Video.
+The digital rights of the film is acquired by Amazon Prime Video and released on 5 January 2024 in Malayalam, Hindi, Tamil, Telugu and Kannada languages.
+After its streaming rights on Amazon Prime Video got expired, the film was acquired by ZEE5 and started streaming from 14 April 2026.